dawidkotarba/interview_questions/java.md

 # JVM
 - Java memory model (heap vs stack, young generation vs old generation, metaspace etc.)
+- What flags do you know for tuning JVM/Garbage Collector?

 ## Garbage Collector
 - What is full/major/minor GC?
 How to avoid full GC?